kmorawala/For-A-Cause/README.md

 * AWS DynamoDB and its integration to Alexa skills
 * AmazonPay and its integration to Alexa skills
 * Various front-end technologies
+* Collaboration
+* Time management
+* Communication/interpersonal skills

 ## What's next for our project
-We would like to add features such as monthly subscription, charity of the month, ability for charities to obtain user address to send appreciation gifts, and so forth.
+We would like to add features such as monthly subscription, ability for charities to obtain user addresses to send appreciation gifts, and so forth.
 We think this app has a huge potential to help non-profits!

-## References
-TBD

 ## How to test it:

+* Alexa Skill
-Since this app has not been published for public, the hackathon judges have been provided the access to [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask) and once they login, click on **Cause** as follows:
+Since this app has not been published to public, the hackathon judges have been provided the access to [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask) and as beta testers.
+Once they login to [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask), click on **Cause** and quickly make their way to the "Test" tab to test the app.
+Best way to test the app is by speaking to it rather than typing to avoid any non-word inputs (i.e. $1 instead of one dollar).

+* DynamoDB
+DyanmoDB can be accessed on [AWS Management Console](https://820223306190.signin.aws.amazon.com/console) using the username and password provided in the Devpost submission.

+* Amazon Pay
+Amazon Pay can be accessed on [Seller Central](https://sellercentral.amazon.com/invitation/accept?merchantId=A2G5K08S7KTD5R&invitationId=6daebb51-4159-452e-8371-34e3bc08bdd3) using the username and password provided in the Devpost submission.
+Select sandbox view upon login.

 ## How we set up the Alexa Skill:
+We wanted to provide some simple set up instructions for anyone who wanted to follow along!

 * Alexa Skill
 Since this app has not been published into the market place, if you would like to use it on your Alexa devices, go to [Alexa Developer Console](https://developer.amazon.com/alexa/console/ask) and click on **Create a Skill**